cwilg/Azure-Lab/README.md

 ![This is a diagram depicting the topology of the cloud-hosted environment created](https://github.com/cwilg/Azure-Lab/blob/main/Diagrams/ELK_Stack_diagram.png "Lab Diagram")

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the archive file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either: recreate the entire deployment pictured above, or select portions of the archive file may be used to install only certain pieces of it, such as Filebeat.

 #### Ansible Files:
   - [install-elk.yml](https://github.com/cwilg/Azure-Lab/tree/main/Ansible/install-elk.yml)